 What is the best location to stay in Venice?
 This is a question we always receive.
-Therefore, we created this guide on where to stay in Venice.
-It includes the best areas for first-time visitors, families, and couples.
+Therefore, we created this guide on where to stay in Venice, highlighting the best places to stay in Venice Italy for first-time visitors, families, and couples.

 We even included a big map with all the neighborhoods and handpicked hotels for couples, families, and friends.